Fredericton: Geography

-The Saint John River runs through Fredericton, with most of the city's post-war suburban development occurring on the gently sloping hills on either side of the river (although the downtown core is flat and lies low to the river).
+The Saint John River runs through Fredericton.
+The city's downtown core lies on the flat low-lying ground on either side of the river, with most of the city's post-war suburban development occurring on the gently sloping hills of the river valley.

 At an altitude of about 17 m above sea level, Fredericton is nestled in the Pennsylvanian Basin.
 It differs markedly from the geologically older parts of the province.
 There are prominently two distinct areas in the region that are divided around the area of Wilsey Road, in the east end of the city.
 In the west side, the bedrock underneath the earth is topographically dominant, whereas the other is controlled by Pleistocene and recent deposits leading to the rivers (resulting in the area being shallow and wide).
 Fredericton and its surroundings are rich in water resources, which, coupled with highly arable soil, make the Fredericton region ideal for agriculture.
 The Saint John River and one of its major tributaries, the Nashwaak River, come together in Fredericton.
 The uninhabited parts of the city are heavily forested.

 Climate

-Fredericton has a humid continental climate (Dfb) with short, warm summers and long, cold winters.
-On average, Fredericton receives approximately 1100 mm of precipitation per year.
+Fredericton has a warm-summer humid continental climate (Dfb under the Köppen climate classification system), with short, warm summers and long, cold winters.
+The city has high humidity and precipitation year-round; on average, Fredericton receives approximately 1100 mm of precipitation per year.